-If you are hooked into technology, then you have noticed changes in the USB world.
-Both Type C and USB 3.0 are mentioned on almost every new gadget and are being battered around by manufacturers but little explain the real tech behind these terms.
+If you are hooked on technology, then you have noticed changes in the USB world.
+Both Type C and USB 3.0 are mentioned on almost every new gadget and are being batted around by manufacturers, but few explain the real tech behind these terms.
 This article will explain exactly what the differences are.

 Type C is a plug; USB 3.0 is a protocol.